sangtvo/California-Population-Prediction/README.md

 By 2030, the predicted population for the state of California is **42,618,653** reported citizens.
 However, there is a flaw in the data set because there may be citizens who have not reported their status living in the state.
 Some reasons can include that the citizens did not receive the reminder mail, forgot to file, or choose not to despite the fine.
 Additionally, the data can be slightly more accurate if more years were provided by the US Census Bureau since the prediction is based on the last 10 years.

-To see the full R notebook, check out CA_Population Prediction.rMD in the "Code" folder.
+To see the full R notebook, check out [CA_Population Prediction.rMD](https://github.com/sangtvo/California-Population-Prediction/blob/main/Code/CA_Population%20Prediction.Rmd).